ccb-hms/ccbfold/examples/workshop/README.md

 ### Exercise 2: Running a Batch of Jobs

 If we have a lot of structures that we want to predict, seting up the above manually can be quite tedious and error prone.
-To make it a lot easier, let's take advantage of the python package `af3cli` to generate our AlphaFold3 input JSON files from a csv that looks like this:
+To make it a lot easier, let's take advantage of the python package `af3cli` to generate our AlphaFold3 input JSON files programatically.
+The input sequences and ligands will be read in from the following TSV:

 |   Symbol   |   ProteinSequence                            |   Compound  |   SMILES                                        |
 |------------|----------------------------------------------|-------------|-------------------------------------------------|